 - a.
-Serve as DOE's principal point of contact and advisor relating to project management. - b.
-Develop policy, requirements and guidance for the planning and management of capital asset projects. - c.
-Assist in the planning, programming, budgeting and execution process for the acquisition of capital assets in coordination with the Program Secretarial Officer and PMSO. - d.
-Support the Office of the Secretary, Deputy Secretary, Under Secretaries and Program Secretarial Officer in the CD process; and oversee the acquisition management process. - e.
-Serve as a member and Executive Secretariat for the ESAAB and the PMRC.
-When performing the Executive Secretariat duties, the Director of PM-1 is accountable to the Deputy Secretary.
+Serves as DOE's principal point of contact and advisor relating to project management. - b.
+Develops policy, requirements and guidance for the planning and management of capital asset projects. - c.
+Assists in the planning, programming, budgeting and execution process for the acquisition of capital assets in coordination with the Program Secretarial Officer and PMSO. - d.
+Supports the Office of the Secretary, Deputy Secretary, Under Secretaries and Program Secretarial Officer in the CD process; and oversees the acquisition management process. - e.
+Serves as a member and Executive Secretariat for the ESAAB and the PMRC.
+When performing the Executive Secretariat duties, the Director of PM-1 is accountable to the Deputy Secretary. - f.
+Manages the Project Management Career Development Program (PMCDP).

-f.
-Manage the Project Management Career Development Program (PMCDP).
+g.
+Establishes, maintains and executes the EVMS Certification and Surveillance Review processes in accordance with established levels to ensure full compliance with applicable FAR and OMB requirements.

-- g.
-Establish, maintain and execute the EVMS Certification and Surveillance Review processes in accordance with established levels to ensure full compliance with applicable FAR and OMB requirements. - h.
-Perform EVMS Certification and Surveillance Reviews of contractors with projects that have a TPC of \$100M or greater and, on an exception basis, or at the request of the PMSO, of contractors with projects that have a TPC between \$20M and \$100M. - i.
-Review MNS documents for projects with a TPC of \$100M or greater. - j.
-Review the AS for Major System Projects. - k.
-Maintain a corporate project reporting capability. - 1.
-Establish, maintain and execute a corporate EIR capability to provide an independent assessment and analysis of project planning, execution and performance. - m.
-Validate the PB for all capital asset projects with a TPC greater than or equal to \$100M to permit inclusion in the DOE annual budget. - n.
-For Major System Projects, conduct an ICR prior to CD-0.
-For projects with a TPC of \$100M or greater, develop an ICE and/or conduct an ICR prior to CD-1, develop an ICE prior to CD-2 and CD-3.
+- h.
+Performs EVMS Certification and Surveillance Reviews of contractors with projects that have a TPC of \$100M or greater and, on an exception basis, or at the request of the PMSO, of contractors with projects that have a TPC between \$50M and \$100M. - i.
+Reviews MNS documents for projects with a TPC of \$100M or greater. - j.
+Reviews the AS for Major System Projects. - k.
+Maintains a corporate project reporting capability. - 1.
+Establishes, maintains and executes a corporate EIR capability to provide an independent assessment and analysis of project planning, execution and performance. - m.
+Validates the PB for all capital asset projects with a TPC greater than or equal to \$100M to permit inclusion in the DOE annual budget. - n.
+For Major System Projects, conducts an ICR prior to CD-0.
+For projects with a TPC of \$100M or greater, develops an ICE and/or conduct an ICR prior to CD-1, develops an ICE prior to CD-2 and CD-3.